Swallow New Swallow

-The Swallow Airplane Swallow is an American-built general purpose biplane of the mid- to late 1920s.
+The Swallow New Swallow, also known as the Swallow Commercial Three-Seater is an American-built general purpose biplane of the mid- to late 1920s.
+The New Swallow name was to distinguish it from the aircraft from which it was derived, the Laird Swallow.

 Development

 The Swallow Airplane Manufacturing Co was formed in 1923 to take over the business of the E.M.
 Laird Aviation Co. of Wichita, Kansas and set up its factory there.
 In 1924, the New Swallow three-seat biplane was introduced, which differed from the earlier Laird-Swallow in having a cowled engine, split axle undercarriage and single-bay wings.
 About 50 examples were produced until the design was enhanced in 1926.
 The initial price was $3,500 reducing to $2,485 in late 1926.